 Lemon Juice and Salt

 This stain removing potion is best for smaller mold and mildew stains.
-You will want to test a hidden spot of fabric before you try this method, as lemon juice can lighten the color of some material.
+Test a hidden spot of fabric before you try this method, as lemon juice can lighten the color of some materials.

 - Wet the affected area with lemon juice.